ThePioneerJP/MISA-license-framework/MISA-CLASSIC.md

 - Source Code Disclosure: Mandates the distribution of source code along with the software.
 Found in the GPL.

 - Attribution/Credit: Requires acknowledgement of the original creators.
 Present in the BSD, Apache, and CC BY licenses.

-- Same License for Derivatives: Demands the same license to be applied to derivative works.
-Central to the GPL.

 The addition of these components can bring the MISA license closer in spirit to other well-known licenses.